luciasalar/suicideDetection/README.md

 * Features.py: This file contains script to Construct the features based on the users set provided in the basic training file [Features extraction].

+* ExtractDictionsFromHTML.ipynb: this file extract dictions from webpages

 ##Folders Description:
 dictionaries: dictionarities from different topics

 data_sample_clpsy19: sample data

 SampleShareTask: more data for feature observations (Posts from suicide watch in Jan, 2019 and all the posts of the authors from other subreddit)

+* Empath: features extracted from empath and which empath feature might be useful for our classification task